laravel/docs/queries.md

 <a name="conditional-clauses"></a>
 ## Conditional Clauses

 Sometimes you may want clauses to apply to a query only when something else is true.
-For instance you may only want to apply a `where` statement if a given input value is present on the incoming request.
+For instance, you may only want to apply a `where` statement if a given input value is present on the incoming request.
 You may accomplish this using the `when` method:

     $role = $request->input('role');